 Halloween might be behind us but that's no excuse to not get treats.
 A bunch of treats packed neatly into a box will always be a hit around the holiday season.
 Even if the employee herself doesn't care much about sweets, someone in the family (mostly, kids) will.

 Everyone appreciates a good meal.
-This is why a $50-$100 gift card to a top local restaurant is a proven gift idea.
-For added impact, pick a restaurant that serves the employee's favorite cuisine.
+This is why a $50-$100 gift card for a delivery service or restaurant is a proven gift idea.
+Since it's delivery, your employees don't even have to worry about social distancing measures.

 14. Craft and art supplies